 As part of the University-wide induction sessions, students are introduced to this Code of Practice for Research Degree Programmes, and the Study Regulations for Research Degree Programmes.
 As such, students are briefed on the regulations, processes and practices regarding:

 In addition to specific University induction programmes run by the Graduate School, School induction programmes provide a range of information including information relating to School facilities, research support, and School health and safety procedures.
 Schools also facilitate an initial meeting with the supervisory team, where the student and supervisors agree on plans for the RDP.

-Information on on-going training opportunities through programmes such as the Postgraduate Development Programme is available through the Graduate School.
+Information on on-going training opportunities is available through the Graduate School.
 The Student Gateway provides students with a wide range of links to sources of information and advice on all aspects of student life including access to support services, financial advice, and careers advice.